Now that winter squashes are in season, I’m a happy girl. I can’t get enough Butternut, Acorn, Hubbard and Kabocha 🙂

 - Cover a baking sheet with parchment paper; set aside.

-- About ⅓ of the way down the stem end of the squash, slice off the end, then scoop out seeds.
+- Slice off the stem end of the squash, then scoop out/discard the seeds.

 - Mix honey, Sriracha, cinnamon and salt.
 Whisk in olive oil until it’s emulsified.

-- Brush the sauce onto the squash slices (don’t be afraid to slather it on).
+- Brush sauce onto the squash slices (don’t be afraid to slather it on).

 - Place the sheet under the broiler for about 8-10 minutes until a knife inserted into the thickest one comes out clean.
 Keep an eye on them so they don’t burn!